Cigoler/product-catalog/src/content/products/017-Beetlejuice-Plaque.md

 ---
 title: 'Beetlejuice Plaque'
 description: 'The quirky character from the dead.
 Beetlejuice.
 Awesome plaque which has an embossed and flat option.
 The choice is yours.
 Great item for any movie fan'
-category: 'Plaque, Wall Art & Signs' catalogue number: '017'
+category: 'Plaques, Wall Art & Signs' catalogue number: '017'
 tags: [
     'Beetlejuice',